ajinkyakadam/NwExperiments/ospf/Readme.md

 Its easy to see that our passwords are encrypted because of `service password-encryption` command.
 Similarly you can configure remaining 3 routers and verify if your configuration has been added.

-We added the OSPF configuration to each of the routers, we will first verify which of our routers have become Designated Routers and Backup Designated Routers.
+We added the OSPF configuration to each of the routers, the configuration files are stored in sub-directories r1,r2,r3,r4 of this repositroy.
+We will first verify which of our routers have become Designated Routers and Backup Designated Routers.
 As discussed in Todd Lammle.
 2014.
 CCNA Routing and Switching Review Guide

 > The RID is not only used to advertise routes, it’s also used to elect the designated router (DR) and the backup designated router (BDR)